 'Collaborative' letters of support should be provided by collaborators who will provide expertise or resources necessary for the proposed work.
+These also include letters of support provided by industry partners.
 Any number of these may be provided as necessary.

 The separate letters of support and a tabulated summary of those letters should be collated and provided as one single pdf document.